pabloitu/pymock/README.md

-# mockup
+# pymock

-Mockup or *dummy* time-dependent model.
+Mock or *dummy* time-dependent model.
 The repository structure, setup, tests and examples can be used as template for the models competing in the Earthquake Forecasting Experiment for Italy.